OSGeo/gdal/doc/source/drivers/vector/geojson.rst

 The following :ref:`configuration options <configoptions>` are
 available:

+-  .. config:: GEOMETRY_AS_COLLECTION
+      :choices: YES, NO
+      :default: NO

--  :decl_configoption:`GEOMETRY_AS_COLLECTION`: used to control translation of
+      used to control translation of
       geometries: YES: wrap geometries with OGRGeometryCollection type

--  :decl_configoption:`ATTRIBUTES_SKIP` - controls translation of attributes:
-   YES - skip all attributes
--  :decl_configoption:`OGR_GEOJSON_MAX_OBJ_SIZE` (GDAL >= 3.0.2): size in
+-  .. config:: ATTRIBUTES_SKIP
+      :choices: YES, NO

+      Controls translation of attributes.
+If ``YES``, skip all attributes.

+-  .. config:: OGR_GEOJSON_ARRAY_AS_STRING

+      Equivalent of :oo:`ARRAY_AS_STRING` open option.

+-  .. config:: OGR_GEOJSON_DATE_AS_STRING

+      Equivalent of :oo:`DATE_AS_STRING` open option.

+-  .. config:: OGR_GEOJSON_MAX_OBJ_SIZE
+      :choices: <MBytes>
+      :default: 200
+      :since: 3.0.2

-   MBytes of the maximum accepted single feature, default value is 200MB.
-   Or 0 to allow for a unlimited size (GDAL >= 3.5.2).
+      size in MBytes of the maximum accepted single feature, or 0 to allow for a unlimited size (GDAL >= 3.5.2).

 Open options
 ------------

+-  .. oo:: FLATTEN_NESTED_ATTRIBUTES
+      :choices: YES, NO
+      :default: NO

--  **FLATTEN_NESTED_ATTRIBUTES** = YES/NO: Whether to recursively
+      Whether to recursively
       explore nested objects and produce flatten OGR attributes.

-Defaults to NO.
--  **NESTED_ATTRIBUTE_SEPARATOR** = character: Separator between
+-  .. oo:: NESTED_ATTRIBUTE_SEPARATOR
+      :choices: <character>
+      :default: _

-   components of nested attributes.
-Defaults to '_'
+      Separator between components of nested attributes.

+-  .. oo:: FEATURE_SERVER_PAGING
+      :choices: YES, NO

--  **FEATURE_SERVER_PAGING** = YES/NO: Whether to automatically scroll
+      Whether to automatically scroll
       through results with a ArcGIS Feature Service endpoint.

+-  .. oo:: NATIVE_DATA
+      :choices: YES, NO
+      :default: NO
+      :since: 2.1

--  **NATIVE_DATA** = YES/NO: (GDAL >= 2.1) Whether to store the native
+      Whether to store the native
       JSon representation at FeatureCollection and Feature level.
-Defaults to NO. This option can be used to improve round-tripping from GeoJSON to GeoJSON by preserving some extra JSon objects that would otherwise be ignored by the OGR abstraction.
+      This option can be used to improve round-tripping from GeoJSON to GeoJSON by preserving some extra JSon objects that would otherwise be ignored by the OGR abstraction.
 Note that ogr2ogr by default enable this option, unless you specify its -noNativeData switch.

+-  .. oo:: ARRAY_AS_STRING
+      :choices: YES, NO
+      :since: 2.1

--  **ARRAY_AS_STRING** = YES/NO: (GDAL >= 2.1) Whether to expose JSon
+      Whether to expose JSon
       arrays of strings, integers or reals as a OGR String.
 Default is NO.
-   Can also be set with the :decl_configoption:`OGR_GEOJSON_ARRAY_AS_STRING` configuration option.
+      Can also be set with the :config:`OGR_GEOJSON_ARRAY_AS_STRING` configuration option.

+-  .. oo:: DATE_AS_STRING
+      :choices: YES, NO
+      :default: NO
+      :since: 3.0.3

--  **DATE_AS_STRING** = YES/NO: (GDAL >= 3.0.3) Whether to expose
+      Whether to expose
       date/time/date-time content using dedicated OGR date/time/date-time types or as a OGR String.
 Default is NO (that is date/time/date-time are detected as such).
-   Can also be set with the :decl_configoption:`OGR_GEOJSON_DATE_AS_STRING` configuration option.
+      Can also be set with the :config:`OGR_GEOJSON_DATE_AS_STRING` configuration option.

-To explain FLATTEN_NESTED_ATTRIBUTES, consider the following GeoJSON
+To explain :oo:`FLATTEN_NESTED_ATTRIBUTES`, consider the following GeoJSON
 fragment:

 ::